 *This is an international certificate that is calibrated to the Common European Framework of Reference for Languages (CEFR) and which is accepted by employers, trainers and universities around the world.

-I suspect not… Vacational Studies in 2014 will remain as multinational as always.
-A major change for this year is that I have extended our age-range to include the full European secondary school age-range to 18.
-As schools do not exclude 18s because of their legal ‘adult’ status, nor shall I. Most 18 year-olds are still at school.
+Vacational Studies in 2015 will remain as multinational as always.
+A major change for this year is that I have extended our age-range to include the full European secondary school age-range to 19.
+As schools do not exclude 19s because of their legal ‘adult’ status, nor shall I. Most 18 year-olds are still at school in the UK and 19 year-olds elsewhere.
 I think Vacational Studies should not be an exception.
 Increasing the upper age limit has led to the development of a hierarchy of positions of responsibility which I describe on the page ‘House Captains, Prefects and Apprentices’.

 Vaccles are the currency of the Course and are in several denominations.
 They are paid out for good work, using English, good behaviour, participation, etc. There are also Vaccle fines for lack of effort, not using English, poor behaviour, absence of participation, etc. To spend Vaccles, students will have to earn them.
 Vaccles can be used to ‘buy’ various treats – such as internet access time, chocolate bars and jumping the queue….